Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 entry, which is a specific log entry that label owners are required to check for correctness.
 To perform a greatest-version search, users start at the rightmost distinguished log entry.
 This log entry will always be on the frontier of the log and will never be past its maximum lifetime.
+If there is no distinguished log entry yet, users start at the root instead.

-Users receive a non-truncated binary ladder from the rightmost distinguished log entry, which identifies the greatest version of the label that it contains.
-Users then proceed down the remainder of the frontier: the distinguished log entry's right child, the right child's right child, and so on until reaching the last log entry.
+Users receive a non-truncated binary ladder from their starting log entry.
+This identifies the greatest version of the label that it contains.
+Users then proceed down the remainder of the frontier: the starting log entry's right child, the right child's right child, and so on until reaching the last log entry.
 From each of these log entries, the user also receives a non-truncated binary ladder identifying the greatest version of the label that each contains.

-If any of the frontier log entries have a different greatest version than the distinguished log entry, the user verifies that they represent a monotonic series of version increases.
+If any of the frontier log entries have a different greatest version than the starting log entry, the user verifies that they represent a monotonic series of version increases.
 Assuming they do, the user is provided with the value for the greatest version identified.

 # Monitoring the Tree